 So, I hear you, here you go.

 Before jumping to Q.A., a little introduction to JBoss AS.

 WildFly is a new name of JBoss application server starting from version 8.
 It was renamed on 20th Nov 2014.
 WildFly is a community project, and if you are looking for enterprise support with additional features, then you need the Red Hat JBoss Enterprise Application Platform (also known as JBoss EAP).

 In one line – WildFly is community version and its FREE but JBoss EAP is not.

-Note: If you are looking to enhance skills in JBoss EAP then you may refer this book – JBoss EAP Configuration, Deployment, and Administration
+Note: If you are looking to enhance skills in JBoss EAP then you may refer this book – JBoss EAP Administration

 Let’s get into questions/answers.

 1. What is the directory structure in JBoss?

 The following directories are available after JBoss is installed.